-- All routines declared in the header and at the start of the body should be implemented in the body with the same signature, i.e., you cannot declare the routine in different ways in the header and in the body. - Default values for procedure parameters cannot be redefined in <package\item> and <package\body\item>.
-They can be in <package\body\item> only for private procedures that are not declared.
+- All routines declared in the header and at the start of the body should be implemented in the body with the same signature, i.e. you cannot declare the routine in different ways in the header and in the body. - Default values for procedure parameters cannot be redefined in <package\item> and <package\body\item>.
+They can be in <package\body\item> only for private procedures that are not declared. - DROP PACKAGE drops the package body before dropping its header. - The source of package bodies is retained after ALTER/RECREATE PACKAGE.
+The column RDB\$PACKAGES.RDB\$VALID\BODY\FLAG indicates the state of the package body.
+See Tracker item CORE-4487.

-- DROP PACKAGE drops the package body before dropping its header. - The source of package bodies is retained after ALTER/RECREATE PACKAGE.
-The column RDB \$PACKAGES.RDB\$VALID\BODY\FLAG indicates the state of the package body.
-See Tracker item CORE-4487. - UDF declarations (DECLARE EXTERNAL FUNCTION) are currently not supported inside packages. - Syntax is available for a description (COMMENT ON) for package procedures and functions and their parameters.
+• Syntax is available for a description (COMMENT ON) for package procedures and functions and their parameters.
 See Tracker item CORE-4484.